tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/docker.md

     ```

 {{% warning %}}
- Every time you modify or move a file, the container image will have to be rebuilt before running it again.
+ Every time you modify or move a file, the container image will have to be rebuilt before rerunning it.
 Otherwise, the modifications made in the local machine will not be updated into the container.
 {{% /warning %}}